 Try DIY Mosquito Control

-Many chemical treatments, traps and bug zappers can help eliminate mosquitoes.
+Many chemical treatments, traps, and bug zappers can help eliminate mosquitoes.
 Mosquito traps attract mosquitoes by imitating human characteristics, like producing heat and releasing CO2.
 Bug zappers use a combination of light and electricity to attract and kill mosquitoes.

 If You Need a Helping Hand, Trust The Experts at ABC

-Being a homeowner seem overwhelming at times.
-Even with the help of our Spring Guide, you may find that you simply don’t have the time you’d like to dedicate to home projects.
+Being a homeowner seems overwhelming at times.
+Even with the help of our Spring Guide, you may find that you don’t have the time you’d like to dedicate to home projects.
 If you need a helping hand, you can trust the experts at ABC to help make your life a little easier.